December 13, 2023

 Safety-net providers are paid differently than their counterparts across Medicare.
 Since 2014, FQHCs have been paid based on a prospective payment system, where Medicare sets a national rate for services, which is adjusted based on where the services are delivered.
 RHCs have a similar all-inclusive rate.
 CAHs are reimbursed for the cost to deliver services.
 All three face challenges in operating in population-based models because their reimbursement structure makes it difficult to either provide the appropriate care management services, lower the cost of care for their patients, or both.
 Additional examples include:

-• Additionally, FQHCs are only reimbursed for one service per day, making it difficult, for example, to provide annual wellness visits and chronic care management on the same day.
+- Additionally, FQHCs are prohibited from providing annual wellness visits and chronic care management on the same day.
 This is not patient friendly or conducive to proper care management, especially for patients with multiple chronic conditions, and forces providers to select which services to provide.

 Solutions